alan-turing-institute/data-safe-haven/processes/provider-overview.md

 At Tier 3 and higher, Data Provider Representative signoff of all egress of data or code from the secure environment is required.

+### Two factor authentication

+At Tier 2 and higher, two factor authentication is required.